Safety

 Flotation bags

-Flotation bags in the bow area Due to the bags, the capsized and righted boat floats so high and dry that it is not swamped anew by each wave.
-When the boat is righted, there is not much water in the cockpit.
+Flotation bags in the bow area Due to the bags, the capsized and righted boat floats sufficiently high and dry, and there is not much water in the cockpit.

-Hugh Horton, the Designer of Bufflehead, has also performed a series of capsize tests.
+Hugh Horton, the Designer of the Bufflehead sailing canoe, has also performed a series of capsize tests.
 Read them here and here.

 Optimized hull shape